Doctor of Philosophy in Applied Sciences

-The required number of semester credit hours of coursework to be taken for the Ph.D. degree is dependent upon the M.Sc. degree and is determined by the academic advisor of the student at the time of admission.
+The required number of semester credit hours of coursework to be taken for the Ph.D. degree is dependent upon the M.Sc. degree and is determined by the academic advisor or program director of the student at the time of admission.
 At least eighteen (18) credit hours of course work must be earned at AUC.

 A candidate may receive up to 24 hours of credit to be counted towards the Ph.D. degree